WhonderWy/WebCMS4/README.md

 # WebCMS4 - For Firefox

-A Firefox extension to save people's eyes.
+A WebExtension to save people's eyes.

 ## Features
 1. Dark Mode